-Argument Description Available for type %changelist% %change% The number of the changelist being submitted.
-(The abbreviated form %change% is equivalent to %changelist%.) change-submit, change-content, change-commit %client% Triggering user's client workspace name. all %clienthost% Hostname of the client. all %clientip% The IP address of the client. all %serverhost% Hostname of the Perforce server. all %serverip% The IP address of the server. all %serverport% The IP address and port of the Perforce server, in the format ip_address:port . all %serverroot% The P4ROOT directory of the Perforce server. all %user% Perforce username of the triggering user. all %formfile% Path to temporary form specification file.
+Argument Description Available for type %action% For job forms, either null or the status of the changelist (pending or submitted) to which a job is being added or removed. form-commit %changelist% %change% The number of the changelist being submitted.
+(The abbreviated form %change% is equivalent to %changelist%.) change-submit, change-content, change-commit, fix-add, fix-delete, form-commit %client% Triggering user's client workspace name. all %clienthost% Hostname of the client. all %clientip% The IP address of the client. all %jobs% A string of job numbers, expanded to one argument for each job number specified on a p4 fix command or for each job number added to (or removed from) the Jobs: field in a p4 submit, or p4 change form. fix-add fix-delete %serverhost% Hostname of the Perforce server. all %serverip% The IP address of the server. all

+Argument Description Available for type %serverport% The IP address and port of the Perforce server, in the format ip_address:port . all %serverroot% The P4ROOT directory of the Perforce server. all %user% Perforce username of the triggering user. all %formfile% Path to temporary form specification file.
 To modify the form from an in or out trigger, overwrite this file.
-The file is read-only for triggers of type save and delete. form-save, form-out, form-in, form-delete %formname% Name of form (for instance, a branch name or a changelist number). form-save, form-out, form-in, form-delete %formtype% Type of form (for instance, branch, change, and so on). form-save, form-out, form-in, form-delete
+The file is read-only for triggers of type save and delete. form-commit, form-save, form-out, form-in, form-delete %formname% Name of form (for instance, a branch name or a changelist number). form-commit, form-save, form-out, form-delete %formtype% Type of form (for instance, branch, change, and so on). form-commit, form-save, form-out, form-in, form-delete

 - If your trigger script needs to know what files were (or are about to be) submitted in the changelist, use the command p4 opened -ac changelist. - Pre-submit trigger scripts cannot access submitted file contents from the server, because at the time a pre-submit trigger runs, file contents have not yet been transferred to the server. - Perforce commands in trigger scripts are always run by a specific Perforce user.
 If no user is specified, an extra Perforce license for a user named SYSTEM (or on UNIX, the user that owns the p4d process) is assumed.
-To prevent this from happening: - Pass a %user% argument to the script that calls each Perforce command to ensure that each command is called by.
-For example, if Joe submits a changelist that activates trigger script trigger.pl, and trigger.pl calls the p4 changes command, the script can run the command as p4 -u %user% changes.
+To prevent this from happening: - Pass a \user\ argument to the script that calls each Perforce command to ensure that each command is called by.
+For example, if Joe submits a changelist that activates trigger script trigger.pl, and trigger.pl calls the p4 changes command, the script can run the command as p4 -u \user\ changes. - Set P4USER for the account that runs the trigger script to the name of an existing user.
+(If your Perforce server is installed as a service under Windows, note that Windows services cannot have a P4USER value; on Windows, you must therefore pass a user value to each command as described above.)

-- Set P4USER for the account that runs the trigger script to the name of an existing user.
-(If your Perforce server is installed as a service under Windows, note that Windows services cannot have a P4USER value; on Windows, you must therefore pass a user value to each command as described above.) - For the four form trigger types (form-in, form-out, form-save, and form-delete), the %formname% variable is unset on job creation.
+• For the four form trigger types (form-in, form-out, form-save, and form-delete), the %formname% variable is unset on job creation.
 This limitation is due to the fact that a job's name is unknown to the server until after job creation.
-After job creation, subsequent user changes to a job correctly set %formname% for use by form trigger scripts. - Trigger types were renamed in Release 2005.2.
-The following old trigger type names will continue to work but are deprecated: